lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 by this specification.

 The nonce value MUST contain a random byte sequence with at least 64 bits of entropy.
-The RA/CA MUST ensure that nonces it generates are unique and MUST NOT be reused.
-If the RA/CA obtains nonces from another component, it MUST ensure that the component provides the same uniqueness and non-reuse properties.
+The RA/CA MUST ensure that a nonce it generates is unique and MUST NOT be reused.
+If the RA/CA obtains a nonce from another component, it MUST ensure that the component provides the same uniqueness and non-reuse properties.
 The length of the nonce depends on the remote attestation technology in use, as specific nonce lengths may be required by the end entity.
 This specification assumes